peteroupc/peteroupc.github.io/filenames.md

 - use different rules for case comparisons and normalization comparisons, and
 - have different limits on the number of code units a file name can have.

+For example, by default&mdash;

-For example, NTFS does case-sensitive comparisons of file names, but preserves the case of file names it stores.
-On the other hand, ext2 does a case-insensitive comparison of file names, and HFS Plus uses a particular normalization form in file name storage.
+- NTFS does case-sensitive comparisons of file names, but preserves the case of file names it stores;
+- ext2 does a case-insensitive comparison of file names, and
+- HFS Plus uses a particular normalization form in file name storage.

 Most but not all modern file systems support file names with _non-basic code points_ (names with code points beyond the Basic Latin range of the Unicode Standard).
 Such file names are called _internationalized file names_ here.